FahimF/sd-gui/README.md

 ![06-connect-server](screens/mac-06-connect-server.jpg)

+## Using the GUI

+There are tooltips for most UI elements explaining what they do.
+Just hover your mouse cursor ove a UI element like a button or combobox and a tooltip should appear explaining what that particular item does.

+I will add more detailed how-tos for tasks later on once I can find some time 🙂 (Or, if you'd like to contribute, add to the documentation and send me a pull request on GitHub and I'll merge the changes in.)

 ## Installation Errors

 * If you get a Homebrew error like this: `homebrew-core is a shallow clone` then run the following command in terminal: